 Financial Aid is disbursed in two payment periods.

-Payment Period 1: Disbursed from 1 Hour to 301 hours.
+Payment Period 1: Disbursed from 1 hour to 301 hours.
 Payment Period 2: Disbursed from 302 to 602 hours.

 Note: The institution does not use 10% excused absence when disbursing aid.
-Student must complete 302 hours in order for Payment Period 2 funds to be disbursed.
+Students must complete 302 hours for Payment Period 2 funds to be disbursed.

-DISBURSMENT NOTIFICATION
+DISBURSMENT NOTIFICAITION